alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 ### PDF documents

-PDF documents mostly copy as only plain text or have minimal HTML available, thus these have the little to no Govspeak available when pasted.
+PDF documents mostly copy as only plain text or have minimal HTML available, thus these have little to no Govspeak available when pasted.
 In some circumstances we found PDF to provide a particularly poor experience by stripping all line breaks or including superfluous characters.